 Wired internet access may be unavailable during your early arrival booking period.

-Please note that whilst we make every effort to accommodate you in the same room as your main allocation some students allocated in other Complexes also may be placed in a temporary room until your accommodation is available and ready.
+If you are able to be accommodated, please note that whilst we make every effort to accommodate you in the same room as your main allocation some students allocated in other Complexes also may be placed in a temporary room until your accommodation is available and ready.

 What happens if I do not, or I am unable to arrive until sometime after my contract starts?

 There is a limit to the period of time a room can be held for late arrival as demand for rooms is high.
-A room that remains unoccupied one week after the start of the Licence period will be reallocated to a waiting student and the booking fee will be retained by the University, unless the student has had permission from the Accommodation Services to extend their late arrival.
-If you are planning to arrive more than 7 days after the start of your Licence Agreement and this has been agreed with the Accommodation Services, you will be required to make payment of a further instalment of rent to hold your room during your delayed arrival.
+A room that remains unoccupied one week after the start of the Licence period will be reallocated to a waiting student and the booking fee will be retained by the University, unless the student has had permission from the Accommodation Centre to extend their late arrival.
+If you are planning to arrive more than 7 days after the start of your Licence Agreement and this has been agreed with the Accommodation Centre, you will be required to make payment of a further instalment of rent to hold your room during your delayed arrival.

 Where is the nearest supermarket?